Spy Hunter: Legacy

-A pinball table based on Spy Hunter was released in 1984 by Bally.
+A pinball machine based on Spy Hunter was released in 1984 by Bally.

 The arcade game was ported to the ColecoVision in January 1985.

 The original Spy Hunter was followed by an arcade sequel, Spy Hunter II in 1987.
 It retained the "Peter Gunn" music and incorporated a cooperative two-player mode, but the top-down view was replaced with a perspective from behind and above the car.

 After Japanese video game developer Sunsoft ported Spy Hunter to the Nintendo Entertainment System, the company created Battle Formula with similar gameplay.
 Sunsoft America signed a deal with Bally Midway to release it outside Japan as Super Spy Hunter.

 The series was reprised in 2001 with SpyHunter developed by Paradigm Entertainment and published by Midway Games for the PlayStation 2, Xbox, GameCube, Game Boy Advance, and Microsoft Windows.
 A sequel developed by Angel Studios was released in 2003.
 Another reboot of the series was developed by TT Fusion for the Nintendo 3DS and PlayStation Vita and released by Warner Bros.
 Interactive in October 2012.

 Spy Hunter was cloned as Major Motion, released by Microdeal for the Atari ST in 1986.
 Agent Intercept (2019) for Apple Arcade is an homage to Spy Hunter.

 In the 2015 toys-to-life video game Lego Dimensions, the Midway Arcade level pack includes a buildable Lego G-6155 Interceptor.
 A playable emulation of the arcade version is also included as part of the pack.
 The player character from Spy Hunter also appears as part of a sidequest where the player has to destroy 20 cars in the Super Sprint racetrack.

+The 2022 video game Gotham Knights includes a playable emulated version of the game as an easter egg.